-All WAC Repository editorial board members/reviewers read and commit to using ideas presented in Anti-Racist Scholarly Reviewing Practices: A Heuristic for Editors, Reviewers, and Authors.
+All WAC Repository editorial board members/reviewers have read and are committed to using ideas presented in the statement on Anti-Racist Scholarly Reviewing Practices: A Heuristic for Editors, Reviewers, and Authors.
 We encourage authors to read the statement prior to submitting their work.
 Some of the key strategies discussed in the statement inlcude:

-Recognize a range of expertise and encourage diverse citation practices.
+- Recognizing a range of expertise and encouraging diverse citation practices.

-Recognize, intervene in, and prevent harmful scholarly work.
+- Recognizing, intervening in, and preventing harmful scholarly work.

-Establish and state clear but flexible contingency plans for review processes that prioritize humanity over production.
+- Establishing and stating clear but flexible contingency plans for review processes that prioritize humanity over production.

-Commit to inclusivity among reviewers and in ed board makeup.
+- Committing to inclusivity among reviewers and in editorial board makeup.

 Review Criteria for Peer Review

-Does this article clearly align with the purpose and audience for the WAC Repository?
+- Does the submission clearly align with the purpose and audience for the WAC Repository?

-Does this article fulfill the criteria listed in the description for its article type?
+- Does the submission fulfill the criteria listed in the description for its article type?

-Is this article accessible to a range of readers, including WAC administrators and professionals or various ranks, faculty across the disciplines, non-WAC institutional stakeholders and partners, and students seeking to learn more about WAC practice?
+- Is the submission accessible to a range of readers, including WAC administrators and professionals or various ranks, faculty across the disciplines, non-WAC institutional stakeholders and partners, and students seeking to learn more about WAC practice?

-Does this article build on existing knowledge of WAC practice in local contexts, offering novel information to readers of the journal and adding to WAC community knowledge?
+- Does the submission build on existing knowledge of WAC and/or writing studies practice in local contexts, offering novel information to readers of the journal and adding to community knowledge?